acbilson/chaos-content/bible/god-creates-the-heavens-and-the-earth.md

   "/notes/god-shares-the-sustaining-of-creation-with-others"
 ]
 tags = ["creation","identity"]
-title = "God Created The Heavens And The Earth" ref = "Genesis 1:1-2:4"
+title = "God Creates The Heavens And The Earth" ref = "Genesis 1:1-2:4"
 +++
 In the beginning, God created the heavens and the earth.